 46The spiritual did not come first, but the natural, and after that the spiritual.
 47The first man was of the dust of the earth, the second man from heaven.
 48As was the earthly man, so are those who are of the earth; and as is the man from heaven, so also are those who are of heaven.
 49And just as we have borne the likeness of the earthly man, so shall we bear the likeness of the man from heaven.
 50I declare to you, brothers, that flesh and blood cannot inherit the kingdom of God, nor does the perishable inherit the imperishable.
 51Listen, I tell you a mystery: We will not all sleep, but we will all be changed— 52in a flash, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, the dead will be raised imperishable, and we will be changed.
 53For the perishable must clothe itself with the imperishable, and the mortal with immortality.
 54When the perishable has been clothed with the imperishable, and the mortal with immortality, then the saying that is written will come true: "Death has been swallowed up in victory."
 55"Where, O death, is your victory?
 Where, O death, is your sting?"
 56The sting of death is sin, and the power of sin is the law.
 57But thanks be to God!
 He gives us the victory through our Lord Jesus Christ (1 Corinthians (15:46-57).

 That which is on the inside, your godly character, will someday be revealed.
-It won’t be the same as our old nature; Paul writes that flesh and blood cannot inherit the kingdom of God (v.
+It won’t be the same as our old nature; Paul says that flesh and blood cannot inherit the kingdom of God (v.
 50).
 It will no longer be perishable but imperishable (v.
 53).
-We won’t all sleep; (not all Christians will be separated from their bodies), there will be some who are transformed instantly without going through the death process.
-When Christ comes, in a flash, in the batting of an eye’s time, we will be changed from having a perishable body to being clothed with an imperishable body (vv.
-51-52).
-Paul writes of this transformation in his letter to the church at Philippi:
+We won’t all sleep; (not all Christians will be separated from their bodies), there will be some who are transformed instantly without going through the experience of death.
+When Christ comes, in a flash, in the batting of an eye's time, we will be changed from having a perishable body to being clothed with an imperishable body (vs. 51-52).
+Paul speaks of this transformation in his letter to the church at Philippi:

 20But our citizenship is in heaven.
-And we eagerly await a Savior from there, the Lord Jesus Christ, 21who, by the power that enables him to bring everything under his control, will transform our lowly bodies so that they will be like his glorious body (Philippians 3:20-21).
+And we eagerly await a Savior from there, the Lord Jesus Christ, 21who, by the power that enables him to bring everything under his control, will transform our lowly bodies so that they will be like his glorious body (Philippians 3:20-21 Emphasis mine).

-This Greek word translated to our English word "transform" is the word Metaschēmatizō.
+This Greek word translated to our English word transform is the word Metaschēmatizō.
 It is a construction of two Greek words.
 Meta means a change of place or condition, and schēma implies shape or outward form.
-To transform, change the outward form or appearance of something, refashion, reshape.
+To transform, change the outer form or appearance of something, refashion, reshape.

-Paul says that our new body will be like Christ's glorious body (Philippians 3:20).
-This radiance that accompanies us will be both authoritative and beautiful.
+Paul writes that our new body will be like Christ's glorious body (Philippians 3:20).
+This radiance that accompanies us will be authoritative and beautiful.
 Jesus said that “the righteous will shine like the sun in the kingdom of their father (Matthew 13:43.
 Emphasis mine).
 Those who belong to Christ will command respect born of wisdom from above.
 There will be kindness and joy that will be ours.
 It will also be a powerful body (1 Corinthians 15:43).
-I don't think this speaks only of strength, although that indeed will be part of it.
-There will be power and authority to work the miraculous just as Jesus did and still does.
-God will be able to trust us with such potential for we have been tried through our daily experiences and the difficult times we have been through and overcome in our lives.
-Our bodies will be raised, and we will see His face and transformed into His image.
+I don't think this speaks only of strength, although that will be part of it.
+There will be power and authority to work miraculously, just as Jesus did and still does.
+God can trust us with such potential, for we have been tested through our daily experiences and challenging times.
+Our bodies will be raised, and we will see His face and be transformed into His image.
 Oh, what a day that will be!